 Felix is a Hardware Interface Designer, currently working as Design Engineer at TEAGUE.
 He received a Masters from the Tangible Media Group of the MIT Media Lab.
-I graduated in the Digital Media Program, hosted by the University of Bremen and the University of the Arts Bremen.
-I create playful experiences, new interactions and perspectives with novel technologies.
+Earlier he graduated in the Digital Media Program, hosted by the University of Bremen and the University of the Arts Bremen.
+He taught workshops, lectures, and classes at MIT, RCA London, Ars Electronica and others.

 Research Assistant at the Tangible Media Group.
-Exploring ways of physically embodying digital data.
+Exploring ways of physically embodying digital data dynamically.

 Studied at the Department of Design and Computation Arts for the fall semester.